 I wrote a post at the beginning of the year about wanting to make changes within our family to benefit the environment and most important of all, to try and reduce the insane thing that is plastic waste.
 Whilst it isn’t something way at the top of my everyday life, because, well, life, I really think about every plastic item I throw in the bin now because I know it’s heading straight to landfill.
 When I throw something away, I wonder whether I actually needed it at all or whether I could find a more earth-friendly replacement for it.
-I’ve been feeling like I could and should do more and started following two great Instagram accounts recently, @ohhelloface and @small_sustainable_steps.
-Both use their accounts to cover the topic of ethical living and their regular updates and examples of things they are doing or trying are really useful.
-They’ve given me some great ideas and quite frankly, motivation.
+I’ve been feeling like I could and should do more.
+I started following a great Instagram account recently, @small_sustainable_steps who is Amanda.
+She uses her account to cover the topic of ethical living and gives regular updates with examples of things she is going to help reduce plastic, live more sustainably, reduce her footprint etc .
+Her account has given me some great ideas and quite frankly, motivation.
 Thinking about what else I could do, got me thinking about the positive things I am doing already.
 Small changes that I should be happy with.
 Here is what I have done so far.

 Firstly, my title rhymes!
 I totally meant to do that.
 Moving on.
 Anyone who has been watching the incredibly eye opening Blue Planet on BBC One, can’t fail to have started to feel something (unless you have no soul) about the amount of plastic and general waste that is blighting our planet and oceans.
 For those who don’t know, the programme shows exceptional images of the sea and the creatures within it, but it also shares images of turtles with beer rings wrapped around their necks, fish making homes in plastic bottles and debris washing up on far flung tropical beaches.
 Marine debris in the North Pacific ocean is thought to be 6 times the size of the UK.
 It’s thought that one rubbish truck load of plastic litter enters the ocean every minute and every day millions of microplastics enter the sea from personal care products such as scrubs and toothpastes.
 Wow.
 Just wow.
 Read Twitter after each programme just to see the dramatic effect the programme is having.
 People are sitting up and taking notice.
 For some time now there have been worldwide groups organising beach clear ups, and here in the UK supermarkets and the Government are slowly starting to listen with a ban on free plastic shopping bags and microbeads in cosmetics being a start.
 But what, if anything can we do as a family to help this cause?